apache/incubator-weex/doc/components/text.md

 - support `text-decoration` style.
 - support `text-align` style.
 - support `text-overflow` style.
+- not support `flex-direction`, `justify-content`, `align-items` which is active for child nodes, and text has no child nodes.

 **common styles**: check out [common styles for components](../references/common-style.md)